Mtik333/pracaInzynierska/README.md

 Added mutual information calculation (step 2 in RSFSACO) for all attributes
 - in next version function should be able to calculate it for chosen attributes
 - there might be problem with threads, when sorting dataset by chosen attributes

+0.4.2 - 22.08.2017

+Added comparator that sorts by specified attributes - it's required for RSFSACO algorithm.
+- also fixed bug when the core contains all attributes so dataset can't be reduced